mrfalcone/skip/README.md

 SKIP is a Python module providing a simple interface to various Kaldi functions.
-It accomplishes this by launching Kaldi binaries as separate processes and threads rather than linking with Kaldi code.
+It accomplishes this by launching Kaldi binaries as separate processes rather than linking with Kaldi code.
 Because of this, the module code is pure Python.

 Function results are stored so that subsequent calls to the same function on unmodified files yield cached results immediately.